elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - The config option `nginxIngress.controller.daemonset.useHostPort` has been replaced by `ingressNginx.controller.useHostPort`.
 Make sure to remove the old option from your config when upgrading.
 - Move useRegionEndpoint from elasticsearch to fluentd in sc-config.yaml before upgrading.
+- The workload cluster config option `prometheus.retention.alertManager` has been removed.
+Make sure to remove the option from your config when upgrading.

 ### Added